Zuzanna Pajorska

 AI can also help optimize business processes in banking.
 By automating processes, banks can save time and resources by reducing costs and increasing the efficiency of their operations.

-Artificial intelligence is, thus, undoubtedly a banking technology trend.
+AI is, thus, undoubtedly a banking technology trend.
 It can bring many benefits to both banks and customers.
 With AI, banks and other financial institutions can make more accurate decisions and provide better customer service.

 banking technologies in financial operations